People often say, "Tom, listen. I don't like my website design, but I just can't explain what I don't like about it. What should I do?"

 At this point you're probably saying, "OK, knowing what I need and knowing what my customer needs is great and all, but at the end of the day, Tom I still care what my website looks like."

 One of the best ways to communicate your likes and your dislikes to your web designer is to show them examples.

 Just one thing I really want you to avoid is saying, "I really like this website.
-Can you make my website look exactly like this one?"
+Can you make my website design look exactly like this one?"

-Your business is unique and your website should be unique too.
+Your business is unique and your website design should be unique too.
 You might love Apple's website but it's better for you to be you rather than trying to be Apple.

-If you don't like your website and you can't explain why, don't give up and don't get frustrated.
+If you don't like your website design and you can't explain why, don't give up and don't get frustrated.
 Just do these three simple things:

 - Figure out what you need.

 - And show your web developer great examples of what you like from a design standpoint.

 If you want to get a website design that you'll love but are dreading the process of getting one, we can make this easy for you.

 Click on the link below and sign up for a free consultation.
 There's no obligation.
 We'll sit down with you.
 We'll review your website, identify what's working and what's not working and help you make improvements.